← Back to blog

 Fresh Cooked Chicken Breast

-Grill or bake chicken breast at the start of the week and slice it for sandwiches throughout the next few days.
-Freshly cooked poultry stored in the fridge (at 40°F or below) and eaten within 3 to 4 days is a safe, protein-rich option.
+Grill or bake chicken at the start of the week and slice it for sandwiches over the next few days.
+Freshly cooked poultry stored at 40°F or below and eaten within 3 to 4 days is a safe, protein-rich swap.

 Egg Salad or Hard-Boiled Eggs

 Eggs are a pregnancy nutrition powerhouse.
-A simple egg salad with a bit of mayo, mustard, and fresh herbs makes a filling sandwich.
-Hard-boiled eggs are also a great grab-and-go option when paired with whole-grain crackers.
+A simple egg salad with mayo, mustard, and fresh herbs makes a filling sandwich, and hard-boiled eggs with whole-grain crackers are the ultimate grab-and-go.

 Cheese and Veggie Wraps